nextthingco/docs/CHIP_Pro_DKit-Docs/source/includes/_connectcontrol.md

 * Execute the command `sudo axp209 --no-limit` in the terminal before you attach your USB peripherals.
 * Provide power from a supply connecting ground and 4.8V to 6V to the CHG-IN , pin 4.

-## On-board LEDs
+## Onboard Digital I/O LEDs

 The Dev board provides ten LEDs to make it easy to test your GPIO skills without having to wire anything up.

-### GPIO LEDs
 Eight of these LEDs can be turned on and off with standard Linux sysfs commands to the GPIO pins DO to D7.

-### PWM LEDs
-There are also two LEDs that are connected to the PWM pins for testing and learning about pulse width modulation.

-To see an example of how to control the On-board LEDs [flash the board with our Blinkenlights](https://docs.getchip.com/chip_pro_devkit.html#examples) image and view the example scripts using the command-line editor Vi.
+To see an example of how to control the eight Digital and two PWM LEDs [flash the board with our Blinkenlights](https://docs.getchip.com/chip_pro_devkit.html#examples) image and view the example scripts using the command-line editor Vi.

-## PWM Breakout Pins
+## PWM

-We know that you really want to do one thing when you get new hardware and software in your hands - build robots!
-In order for a robot to one day take over the world it needs to be able to move and grab things.
-This movement can be achieved with servos which are controlled using a PWM signal.
-To help you along with your plan for world domination the C.H.I.P.
-Pro Dev board provides breakout pins to conveniently power and control servos from.
+C.H.I.P.
+Pro can outpit a PWM signal up to 24 MHz.
+Two PWM pins are available for your LED fading and motor control needs.
+The Dev Kit also features two places to connect servos to that provide the power needed to drive them.

-### PWM via sysfs
+### Controlling PWM via sysfs

 Our Linux kernels provide a simple **sysfs** interface to access PWM from.
 The PWM controller/chip can be found exported as **pwmchip0** at `/sys/class/pwm/pwmchip0`.
 To test the PWM channels and explore the sysfs file structure, connect to C.H.I.P.
 Pro via USB-serial and in a terminal window type: